 Q I have a mobility disability – is it possible to visit the museum?

 A Probably, but the museum’s displays include some on the first floor; there are no lifts so wheelchair access is very difficult.
-Even the ground floor displays are only accessible by steps, so you may need a physically active helper if you use a wheelchair.
+Even the ground floor displays are only accessible by steps, so you may need a physically active helper if you use a wheelchair or other mobility aids.
 We regret that there are problems about access to the museum to people with mobility disabilities, and we shall explore solutions.

 Q I have an interesting object – would the museum like to acquire it for its collection?

 A Possibly; if it has a direct connection to Brixham, and we have room to display or store it until we are able to make it part of our displays, we would be delighted to accept your donation.
-Please contact firstname.lastname@example.org.
+There are other considerations, so please read Donating objects to our collection and if the object fits our collection criteria then contact firstname.lastname@example.org.